Workers' Compensation: Washington

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Kevin Hess, Fisher Phillips

-- All Washington employers that receive industrial insurance coverage from the Washington State Department of Labor and Industries are required to post a specific notice in the workplace.
+- All Washington employers that receive industrial insurance coverage are required to post a specific notice in the workplace.
 See Notice Requirements.

 - Almost all Washington employers must obtain workers' compensation insurance through the Washington State Fund or by obtaining self-insurance.
 See Covered Employers.

 - All employees, whether full-time or part-time, are covered by workers' compensation insurance, with few exceptions.
 See Covered Employees.

 - Any injury or illness that occurs due to employment generally qualifies for workers' compensation coverage.
 See Compensable Injuries and Illnesses.

 - Employers may not be liable for certain injuries incurred under specific circumstances.
 See Employer Defenses to Workers' Compensation Claims.

 - Workers' compensation pays both medical and indemnity benefits.
 See Benefits.